Cecilieditlevsen/recipes/README.md

 `Codegen` To generate types from GraphQL schemas

-`Tailwindcss` To facilitate a utility-first and component-based approach
+`Tailwindcss` To facilitate a utility-first and component-based approach to building UI

 `TypeScript` To enhance code maintainability and reliability